 - 2 tablespoons brown sugar

-- 1 tablespoons chopped fresh rosemary or thyme (Optional)
+- 1 tablespoon chopped fresh rosemary or thyme (Optional)

 - 1 teaspoon baking soda